 Year Appointed: 2011

 Robert Barder is a graduate of Northridge’s class of 1993.
 He holds a Bachelor of Arts degree in English and American Literature as well as a Master of Arts degree in Marriage and Family Counseling.
 Bob worked in the non-profit sector for fifteen years at Misericordia Home, Lions Clubs International, and Midtown Educational Foundation before coming to Northridge.
 He has also taught for programs in Lithuania, México, and Spain.
 Bob is a Licensed Professional Counselor and an Associate Marriage and Family Therapist with clinical experience working with children, adults, couples, and families.
 With his interest in literature and psychology, he has taught courses at Northridge’s Parent University on Leo Tolstoy’s Anna Karenina as well as a course entitled “Temperament Dynamics in Marriage and Family Life.”
-Bob and his wife, Julene, have four children.
+Bob and his wife, Julene, have five children.

 Mr. Michael Burns ’93, Head of Middle School, Religion, History, Latin